An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Experimental Setup and Data Collection

 \subsubsection{Electrodermal Activity}

 Electrodermal activity (EDA) refers to the variation of the electrical properties of the skin in response to sweat secretion.
 Applying a low constant voltage, Skin Conductance (SC) change can be measured non-invasively.
 EDA has been measured with the Galvanic Skin Response sensor.
 EDA was sampled at a frequency of 4 Hz, with the data being measured in micro siemens ($\mu$S).
 EDA data consists of two components, Skin Conductance Level (SCL) [tonic component] and Skin Conductance Response (SCR) [phasic component].
 SCL is a general measure of slow-moving psycho-physiological activation \cite{setz2009discriminating}, while SCRs depict higher-frequency changes directly related to an external stimulus \cite{greco2015cvxeda}.
-Typically, SCR and heart rate are the best discriminators for arousal detection \cite{can2019stress}.
 The time series of SC can be characterized by a slowly varying tonic activity (i.e., SCL) and a fast varying phasic activity (i.e., SCR) \cite{BENEDEK201080}.